 - Enable variable refresh rates in the monitor's controls.

 By following all the steps above, G-Sync should be enabled automatically.
 If not, you can take a few additional steps to enable the feature manually.

 - Open the Nvidia Control Panel from the bottom right of Windows.

 - Go to “Display” and click on “Set up G-SYNC”.

 - Select your monitor in “Enable settings for the selected display model”.

 - Check “Enable settings for the selected display model”.

 If the described method does not work, you might have to carry out a few extra steps:

+You can also go to "Change Resolution" on the left and chose a higher refresh rate or different resolution.
 Now you should have successfully enabled G-Sync on your AOC FreeSync monitor.
 The picture quality stays perfect and you can enjoy your gaming session without disruptive image flaws.

 * Please refer to NVIDIA website for the complete list of GPUs working with FreeSync monitors and to see which monitors have been officially categorized as G-sync Compatible.